salt-bevy/salt-bevy/README.md

 * Install [git](https://git-scm.com/downloads).
 If on Linux, use your package manager.
 If on Windows, please select the option to
-"`Use Git and optional Unix tools from the Windows Command Prompt`".
+"`Use Git and optional Unix tools from the Windows----- Command Prompt`".
 It will make your life easier.
 Many lessons assume that these utilities are present, and the conflicts with similarly named DOS commands are rare.
 Also select the option to "checkout as-is, commit as-is" so that git does not foul up any Windows-friendly file's line endings.
 Python (and Salt) do not care.